Comparisons of wxmplot with other Python Plotting tools¶

 fig.show()

-That is a bit more complicated than wxmplot, but not too bad.
+That is a bit more complicated than using wxmplot, but not too bad.
 The resulting plot looks like

 which is a decent starting point.
 Plotly also gives basic interactivity by default, including zooming and displaying coordinates of data points.
 Again, Plotly is especially well-suited to work with Pandas dataframes, and provides a fairly rich set of graphics types, so if you are looking to visualize complex datasets that are already in Pandas dataframes, Plotly is a good choice.